Where Were You When 9/11 Happened?

 It always leaves me with a sense of awe and wonder at the country’s connectedness as I have met people years after September 11, 2001 and we have talked about where we were and what went through our minds on that day.
 My husband grew up in New England and his father, as a firefighter, knew colleagues who were called in to Ground Zero.
 It boggles my mind that someone so far away from me geographically at the time was thinking about the same event at the same time I was.

-At the sixteenth anniversary of this tragic day, I think I know why so many of us recall 9/11 so vividly and why it has impacted us so greatly: it’s the power of a shared experience.
+At the eighteenth anniversary of this tragic day, I think I know why so many of us recall 9/11 so vividly and why it has impacted us so greatly: it’s the power of a shared experience.

 And as the after-effects of Hurricane Harvey currently continue to wreak havoc on southeast Texas, I’m reminded that even tragedies and terrible disasters, whether manmade or acts of God, have great power to unite people and to dispel differences.